SabiAd/PV269-Project/README.md

 ## WDL Workflow: ```workflow/subtelomeric_project.wdl```
 1. Workflow structure
-The pipeline processes P-arm (start/short) and Q-arm (end/long) subtelomeres separately, but with the same sequence of steps, creating with following tasks:
+The pipeline processes p-arm (short/start) and q-arm (long/end) subtelomeres separately, but with the same sequence of steps, creating with following tasks:

 | Step                     | WDL task                          | Description                                                                                                                                                   |
 |---------------------------|-----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|